viezly/docs/README.md

 Check out our demo pull-request [here](https://github.com/viezly/js-demo/pull/1).

+## Is it free?

+Not quite.
+There are free plans as well, so check out our [pricing page](pricing.md) to get the details.

 ## Ready to give it a try?

 Follow the [installation guide](installation.md), it will take just a few clicks to complete.